MinhCreator/lap-image-explorer/README.md

 - **Flexible library browsing** by date, folder, location, camera, lens, tags, ratings, and faces, with random sorting and a small-image filter.
 - **Interactive Map View** to explore geotagged photos and videos in clusters that follow your current filters.
-- **Smart Albums** save rule-based views with custom grouping, sorting, ordering.
+- **Smart Albums** save rule-based views with custom grouping and sorting.
 - **Collections and tags** to organize selected files in bulk without moving or duplicating the originals.
 - **Local AI search** for text prompts, visual similarity, subjects, face clustering, and optional multilingual search in 50+ languages.
 - **Apple Live Photos and Google Motion Photos** with motion playback and a unified Smart Album filter.